 Bosque Walk Hike

-If the sun-soaked paved pathway isn’t your style, take one of the many dirt trails that break off from the main Paseo del Bosque Trail, into the Rio Grande Valley State Park.
+If the sun-soaked paved pathway isn’t your style, take one of the many dirt trails that break off from the main Paseo del Bosque Trail, into the Rio Grande Nature Center State Park.
 These dirt trails intertwine, intersect and connect with each other along the riverside throughout the open space.
-For more information about the State Park and river access visit cabq.gov
+For more information about the State Park and river access, visit cabq.gov

 West Mesa Hiking